markdwhite/blc_knd/README.md

-# blc_knd
+# BLC/KND Helpers

-Some helpers in use across the BLC/KND projects
+Some helper functions and classes for reuse in the BLC/KND projects.

+Probably not much here for public consumption, though I'll leave it public anyway.